impostorsguides/impostorsguides.github.io/rbenv/part-2/2-ac-content.md

 My `counter` variable shows me how many iterations occurred.
 And this is more iterations than I expected!
 I thought there would be only one iteration because of the "//" syntax, but it looks like there were 4 iterations!

-I post [a StackExchange question](https://unix.stackexchange.com/questions/722939/bash-parameter-expansion-how-to-replace-all-instances-of-pattern-with-stri) about this, and am waiting for an answer.
+I post [a StackExchange question](https://unix.stackexchange.com/questions/722939/bash-parameter-expansion-how-to-replace-all-instances-of-pattern-with-stri){:target="_blank" rel="noopener"} about this, and am waiting for an answer.

 At any rate, the result is our previous value of `$PATH`, minus a specific path specified as the first arg to the helper function.
 The lines `  result="${result%:}"` and `echo "${result#:}"` just strip off leading and trailing `:` characters.